 In the book, Dweck coined the two terms “Fixed mindset” and “Growth mindset”, indicating that our mindsets can predict our future success and achievements.

 To prove that habits and beliefs do have impacts on our behaviour, Dweck conducted an experiment on how children react when they encounter challenges and failures.

 First, she asked the kids to solve a series of increasingly difficult puzzles and recorded their responses to the problem.
 Surprisingly, when dealing with a problem that they couldn’t solve, these kids didn’t give up or consider failing as a failure.

 They thought they were learning through solving the hard puzzles and loved to be challenged, which initiated the growth mindset within the kids’ sense of learning.
-While this seems like a simple matter, the impacts and differences between a fixed mindset and growth mindset on one’s self-perceptions should not be overlooked.
+While this seems like a simple matter, the impacts and differences between a fixed mindset and a growth mindset on one’s self-perception should not be overlooked.